troyhacks/MoonLight/docs/develop/installation.md

     * If the UI has changed, reconnect to the same device might result in the UI not showing up.
 Emptying the browser cache and reloading the UI is required to see the (updated) UI.

 !!! tip "ESP32Devices"
-    Use [ESP32Devices](https://github.com/ewowi/ESP32Devices) to discover the ESP32 nodes on your network (using nodeJS and html)
+    IF you want to know which MoonLight (or WLED) devices run on your network, use [ESP32Devices](https://github.com/ewowi/ESP32Devices) to discover the ESP32 nodes on your network

 ## Prepare for development

-* Changing the frontend (UI)
-    * interface folder
-    * on each file change, ☑️ or ➡️ will rebuild the UI using node.js
+nodejs is needed if changes on the frontend (UI) are made (interface folder).
+On each file change, ☑️ or ➡️ will rebuild the UI using nodejs.

 * Windows: if nodejs is not on your system you will get this error:

     <img width="640" height="221" alt="Screenshot 2025-09-25 212255" src="https://github.com/user-attachments/assets/f05ca8d2-6485-4965-8b75-edd4b468ddf4" />

     * download [nodejs](https://nodejs.org/en/download) if it is not run in admin mode you will get this:

     <img width="640" height="501" alt="Screenshot 2025-09-25 212842" src="https://github.com/user-attachments/assets/9945217f-7b4a-4b97-87df-3b35b61ccc0a" />

     * in that case run an administrator command prompt and run the downloaded .msi file as follows:

     <img width="649" height="510" alt="Screenshot 2025-09-25 220442" src="https://github.com/user-attachments/assets/144cce1d-bc59-471c-ace3-aa38c52629e4" />
     <img width="640" height="498" alt="Screenshot 2025-09-25 214052" src="https://github.com/user-attachments/assets/affb20e8-785e-471d-98d9-855e5783ce5e" />

     * after succesful install of nodejs run ☑️ or ➡️ again.
 It might be needed to rebuild node_modules and package-lock.json if you see this

     <img width="640" height="688" alt="Screenshot 2025-09-25 214700" src="https://github.com/user-attachments/assets/b92ccba0-17e1-4434-929e-302ec8afd96e" />

     * Remove node_modules and package-lock.json - run as administrator if the OS complains!
     * Rebuild node_modules and package-lock.json by opening a VSCode shell using [>_] in the statusbar
 ```
 cd interface
 npm install
 ```
     * If that give errors set execution policies as follows:

     <img width="640" height="398" alt="Screenshot 2025-09-25 215039" src="https://github.com/user-attachments/assets/629bc8de-d1ce-4d2d-9a92-e08bc9d31d4b" />

 * Press run ☑️ or ➡️ again it should now complete succesfully

     <img width="640" height="571" alt="Screenshot 2025-09-25 220023" src="https://github.com/user-attachments/assets/cd6754f4-d6df-446a-94fe-c3d7f491be59" />

 * Check serial output

     <img width="350" src="https://github.com/user-attachments/assets/c925d883-173b-4288-89d4-4770c2d86a02" />